 I spent a great deal of time researching through the ages, specifially looking for Welsh symbolism.
 The Dara knot, an ancient Celtic Symbol, the oldest one known from the Welsh Celts who designed these graphics to represent & celebrate certain aspects of life that were important to them.

 Celtic symbols are pre-christianity, thought to date from about 450BC & we know about them because they have been left in stone & wood sculptures, in old architecture - influencing art & design throughout the ages.

-I was astounded when I found the Dara Knot becasue it is one of the oldest Welsh Celtic symbols and it represents the passion that Celts had for trees, in paricular the Oak.
-I have a long relationship to Oak trees myself, but that's a story for another time.
+I was astounded when I found the Dara Knot because it represents the passion that Welsh Celts had for trees, in paricular the Oak.
 The Dara symbolises connectivity between the branches and roots of the oak trees that once covered pretty much the whole of Wales.

 ...
 And it seems to me that Celts knew this already, because, through the Dara knot, we get an insight into how they understood that the roots and branches of trees are interconnected, and that forests are interdependent on each other.
 See how the quarters of the symbol link with themselves and then with each other.

-In Welsh language, Dara means 'second' - Maybe, orginally, there was a Celtic knot for each tree and if there was, I am intrigued to know, if the Oak was second, what was the first? - but this we do know, that the Dara symbolises the lving, giving and receiving oak, gifting acorns through the ages, for new saplings to grow.
+In old Welsh, Dara means 'second' - Maybe, orginally, there was a Celtic knot for each tree.
+I am intrigued to know, if the Oak was second, what was the first? - but this we do know, that the Dara symbolises the living, giving and receiving oak, gifting acorns through the ages, for new saplings to grow.